Golden Ambrosian Republic: Foundation

 The two most prominent candidates supported by the Milanese population were however Alfonso of Aragon and Francesco Sforza.

 The Bracceschi family, supporters of the King of Aragon, seized the city on the 13th, the night of Duke Filippo Maria's death, forcing the captains to swear allegiance to Alfonso.
 However, other influential citizens believed that a republic could be proclaimed.
 Learned bodies, such as the College of Jurisprudence in Pavia, painted the days of the old republic as a golden age.
 The merchants, seeing the prosperity of Republican Venice, supported this idea.
 On the morning of the 14th, Republicans stirred the populace to rise against the Bracceschi, under the leadership of Antonio Trivulzio, Giorgio Lampugnano, Innocenzo Cotta, and Teodoro Bossi (members of the College of Jurisprudence).
 A republic was declared behind the Palace of the Commune, and the captains abandoned their oaths to Alfonso in favor of it.
 The Bracceschi were driven from Milan, and the new republic was called the Golden Ambrosian Republic, after St. Ambrose, the 4th century bishop of Milan, who was adopted as the Republic's patron.
-They took the old constitution and revised it that same day to suit their needs, electing twenty-four Capitani e difensori della libertà, or "Captains and Defenders of Liberty," to frame laws, elected regularly and later reduced to twelve.
+They took the old constitution and revised it that same day to suit their needs, electing 24 Capitani e difensori della libertà ("Captains and Defenders of Liberty") to frame laws.
+This group was elected regularly and later reduced to twelve.